barsoom/attr_extras/README.md

 `attr_initialize [:bar, :baz!]` defines an initializer that takes one hash argument, assigning `@bar` (optional) and `@baz` (required).

+`attr_initialize` can also accept a block which will be invoked after initialization.
+This is useful for calling `super` appropriately in subclasses or initializing private data as necessary.

 ### `attr_private :foo, :bar`

 Defines private readers for `@foo` and `@bar`.